Decker graduate programs are still accepting applications for fall 2020. Apply today!

 - A 3.0 GPA in a graduate degree, with most courses graded regularly (not as "pass/fail")

 - In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

 To be eligible for the PhD, you must have:

-- An undergraduate degree in nursing from an ACEN- or CCNE-accredited nursing school
+- A baccalaureate degree in nursing from an ACEN- or CCNE-accredited school of nursing program

 - Successfully completed a statistics course within the last 5 years

 - A current, unencumbered license to practice as a registered professional nurse in the United States

 - International students are additionally required to provide proof of a current, unencumbered license to practice as a registered professional nurse in their home country and in the United States

 - Prior to beginning clinical experiences in a New York clinical facility, students must submit a copy of their current, unencumbered license to practice as a registered nurse in New York; this is required by the New York State Department of Education Office of the Professions